The Fundamental Limits of Structure-Agnostic Functional Estimation: Background

 where $U_j$ are independently drawn uniform random variables.
 The resulting $y_j^1, y_j^2$ are now independent, with means $\theta_j^*$ and variance $2/n$ (i.e. their variances are inflated by a factor of $2$).
 When $\widehat{\theta}$ is 0, the estimate~\eqref{eqn:hoseq} is an unbiased estimate of $\sum_{j=1}^T \theta_j^{*2}.$ In this case, it is well-known~\cite{laurent1996efficient,donoho1990minimax,fan1991estimation}, that when the truncation parameter $T$ is chosen to scale as $n^{2d/(4s + d)}$, $\higherseq$ is a minimax optimal estimate of $Q(\theta^*)$ over $\Theta^s$ and is semi-parametrically efficient when $s > d/4$.

 It is important to note that despite the fact the estimator was constructed as a second-order correction to the plugin estimate, its minimaxity over the Sobolev ellipsoid is no longer strongly dependent on the choice of the pilot estimate $\widehat{\theta}$, which could simply be taken to be 0.
 Rather, the optimality of this estimator is closely related to properties, such as decay rate of the coefficients $\theta_j^*$, of the underlying Sobolev ellipsoid.
 In a similar vein, higher-order estimators have been constructed for integral functionals of a density in~\cite{kerk1996estimating,birge1995estimation,tchetgen2008minimax}, and for causal functionals like the expected conditional covariance in~\cite{robins2008higher}.
-These estimators exhibit similar properties to the estimator~\eqref{eqn:hoseq}, the analysis which demonstrates their minimax-optimality (or superiority over plugin or first-order estimates) often relies on carefully exploiting properties of the underlying nuisance function space.
+These estimators exhibit similar properties to the estimator~\eqref{eqn:hoseq}.
+Demonstrating their minimax optimality (or advantage over plug-in or first-order estimates) often requires carefully leveraging the properties of the underlying nuisance function space.

 {\bf Comparing Higher-order Estimators and One-Step Corrections: } To summarize the discussion so far, it is worth once again contrasting first-order and higher-order estimators to identify some common themes which hold across the canonical examples and more broadly.
 First-order estimators are black-box corrections to plugin estimates.
 Under very weak conditions they improve on plugin estimators, and their accuracy depends only on the (squared) errors of the nuisance function estimates.
 This in turn enhances their compatibility with black-box (machine learning) methods for nuisance function estimation.
 They are often not minimax-optimal over H\"{o}lder-type function spaces, even when used in conjunction with minimax-optimal nuisance function estimates.
 In contrast, minimax-optimal higher-order estimators are more carefully tailored to the underlying function space.
 They typically have a weaker connection to the plugin estimates on which they are based.
 They are analyzed via a more careful understanding of the bias-variance tradeoff in the underlying nuisance function space.
 They can in many cases yield minimax-optimal functional estimates over H\"{o}lder-type spaces, even when used with trivial (zero) pilot nuisance function estimates.